 "The majority of issues around lead management come from mis-aligned or miscommunicated expectations.
 Examples include when the sales team is expecting more leads (or different leads), or marketing looks closely at the MQL (Marketing Qualified Lead) to close ratio and expects more."

 21. Name: David J. Bradley - Founder (Primal Digital Marketing)

 "When a leader fails to unite their team, conflict erupts.
 Departments become defensive and competitive.
 They seek to starve other departments of resources for their own benefit, while exaggerating their own successes and belittling others."

 In most businesses, Marketing and Sales don't get along because they are measured independently on these two competing options.
 Marketing is focused on activity - how many new contacts, what increase in click-through rates, etc. Sales is focused on conversion - am I talking to the right prospects, are they ready for me, is my pitch perfected.
 Unless these individuals or teams are rewarded collectively in some way, there will always be a tension."

 OK.
 That was a lot of insightful negativity to digest.
 There is hope, though.

 Many of these wonderful people added some strategies they've seen that worked to strengthen the relationship between marketing and sales and better unite these departments.
 So, stay tuned for a follow-up article about how to overcome these challenges.
 (Don't want to miss it?
-Subscribe to the blog to the right.)
+Subscribe to the blog below.)